1. Home

 ValueThe available quantity multiplied by the unit price.

-The value of the inventory for accounting purposes.
+The value of inventory for accounting purposes.

 CreatedThe date on which the entry was created.